jeffreydurieux/OSCoffee_RMarkdown/README.md

 Repository for R Markdown OSCoffee meeting.
 Here are some very basic R markdown files that can be 'knitted' to different formats.

-You can download this repository by simply click this button:
+You can download this repository by simply clicking this button:
 ![](downloadhelp.png)

 Demo R markdown files in this repo: